powenn/glodroid_manifest/MacOS instruction/README.md

 # This is a instruction for how to use Glodroid on MacOS

-This should help people who doesn't have comuptuer with linux installed but having Mac or Macbook
+This might help people who doesn't have comuptuer with linux installed but having Mac or Macbook

 Just modify its commands in .sh file,I will tell you how to do